 If you are looking for somewhere to relax, head to Windsor Great Park, one of the most beautiful places to visit in Windsor.
 Conveniently located right behind Windsor Castle, it’s easily accessible and offers a peaceful retreat from the town’s bustling streets.

-Begin your visit with the iconic Long Walk, a stunning tree-lined avenue stretching 2.64 miles from Windsor Castle to the top of Snow Hill.
-This picturesque route offers breathtaking views of the castle and is steeped in royal history, frequently featured on television during special royal occasions.
-Keep an eye out for the deer that roam freely across the park.
+The Long Walk is a stunning tree-lined avenue stretching 2.64 miles from Windsor Castle to the top of Snow Hill.
+This picturesque route offers breathtaking views of the castle and you’re likely to spot deer that are roaming the park.
+It is one of my favourite local walks, especially in the morning before it gets busy.

 If you have extra time to explore, venture out of Windsor to nearby Virginia Water Lake or Savill Gardens.
 Alternatively, head to Runnymede, a site of immense historical significance where the Magna Carta was sealed in 1215.